layilin/SP23-33852/_annotations/book4.md

 131.133 The novel gang.
 Enslaved Africans newly arrived in the Caribbean.

-[plant]131.136 acajou.
+[plant] 131.136 acajou.
 The cashew or cashewnut tree (*Anacardium occidentale*), native to Central and South America.
 While the nut is important to commerce today, the "cashew apple" or receptacle for the nut also was consumed during the eighteenth century.
 As Grainger and others note as well, the fruit of the cashew tree is caustic, and it was supposedly used by women as a chemical peel to remove freckles (Riddell 82-83).

-* [plant] 131.137 cherries.
+[plant] 131.137 cherries.
+The sweet cherry (*Prunus avium*) is native to Europe, northern Africa, and western Asia.

 132.141 rheums.
 Mucous secretions from the eyes, nose, and mouth.
-Comparable perhaps to a head cold, but often thought by eighteenth-century physicians to lead to further (and more serious) illness.
+Comparable perhaps to a head cold but often thought by eighteenth-century physicians to lead to further (and more serious) illnesses.

 132.141 dysenteric.
 Dysentery, a gastrointestinal disorder, remained a major public health concern throughout the eighteenth and nineteenth centuries.

 132.142 hydrops.
 An accumulation of fluid in the soft tissue of the body, more commonly known as dropsy.
 The modern term is edema (or oedema).

-* 132.148. leprosy's infectious bane.
+132.148. leprosy's infectious bane.
+A chronic condition affecting the skin and nerves, caused by the microorganism *Mycobacterium leprae*.

-[plant]132n Gum-Arabic.
-Edible sap from the Acacia tree used as a binder/stabilizer in foods and medicines.
-Not indigenous to the Caribbean.
+132.137n Gum-Arabic.
+Edible sap of some trees in the genus *Acacia*.
+Used as a binder or stabilizer in foods and medicines.

 132.150 swallow dirt.
-Geophagy or Pica were the medical terms used for dirt eating.
-Eighteenth-century physicians and enslavers were fascinated with geophagy, which they believed to be a disorder that led to death.
-In certain instances, they posited that eating dirt was a mode of committing suicide, and thus a form of enslaved resistance.
-There is an ongoing tradition of dirt eating in parts of West Africa.
+Geophagy or pica are the medical terms used for the practice of eating dirt.
+Eighteenth-century physicians and planters were fascinated with geophagy, which they believed to be a disorder that led to death.
+In certain instances, they posited that eating dirt was a mode of committing suicide and thus a form of enslaved resistance.

 132.150 Chlorotic fair.
 Chlorosis (also called green sickness) was thought to be an illness that afflicted young women.
 It could be accompanied by a greenish hue and produce a desire to eat dirt.

-* 132.137n almond.
+[plant] 132.137n almond. *Prunus dulcis*, native to western Asia.

-* 132.137n long citron, or amber-coloured, is the best.

-* 132.146 turtle.
+132.146 turtle.
+Probably refers to the green turtle (*Chelonia mydas*), the only species of turtle indigenous to the Caribbean that has served as a significant food source for human beings.

 133.151 cates.
-Food; victuals.
-Here Grainger uses it in the sense of "delicacies".
+Choice foods, viands, or delicacies.

 133.156 Paean.
-Physician of the gods in ancient Greece.
-Also an alternate name for Apollo.
+Greek god of healing.

 133.160 provender.
-Food for cattle.
-Especially hay and dried grains.
+Dried cattle feed (e.g., hay).

 133.162 made her annual progress.
 Here Grainger makes a specific recommendation about the "seasoning" process for newly transported enslaved Africans.
 Seasoning was the general eighteenth-century term used to describe the period of aclimatization that every person went through when travelling great distances—and especially when moving between radically different climates.
 Prevailing climatist medical theories posited a direct relation between health, character, and climate.
 Physicians believed that patients were more susceptible to illness and death in the weeks and months after they first arrived in new places.
 This observation was broadly true, but not for reasons of climate; instead, travel across long distances often meant coming into contact with new and potentially fatal diseases.
 Seasoning was the period of time during which new arrivals were to avoid strenuous activity while they adapted to their new environments.
 Grainger's recommends that enslaved Africans be seasoned for a year, although this was clearly not a common practice.